Kylie Jenner Slays As A Sexy Grinch In New Promo: ‘SOLD OUT’

-Kylie Jenner took to Instagram to celebrate her Christmas collaboration with none other than the Grinch selling out rapidly.
+Kylie Jenner took to Instagram to celebrate how her Christmas collaboration with The Grinch sold out rapidly.
 To thank her loyal devotees for helping make her fifth holiday collection a roaring success, Kylie shared a photo of herself with the grinchy guy himself.

 The makeup maven posed in a setting composed entirely of lime green fur.
-She wore the exact same color.
-Her sexy outfit consisted of a strapless minidress that hugged her voluptuous curves, ending mid-thigh, showcasing her toned shoulders and fit legs.
-She had on thigh-high stockings, leaving an expanse of skin between the hemline and edge of them.
-A pair of high-heel slide on sandals fit on each foot.
+She wore the exact same color, as her outfit included a strapless minidress that hugged her voluptuous curves, ending mid-thigh and showcasing her toned shoulders and fit legs.
+She had on thigh-high stockings, leaving an expanse of skin between their hemline and edge.
+A pair of high-heel slide-on sandals fit on each foot.
 Kylie accessorized with gloves and a Santa hat trimmed in the same fur.
-She wore a lime green straight layered wig.
+She wore a lime green, straight layered wig.

-She squatted next to a large signboard pained red with a drawing of the infamous Dr. Seuss character.
+She squatted next to a large signboard painted red with a drawing of the popular Dr. Seuss character.
 She spread her legs around one corner and squatted, holding her gloved hands on her bent knees.
-She looked back at the camera’s lens over one shoulder, and she had her full lips closed in a bit of a grinchy sneer.
+She looked back at the camera over one shoulder, and she had her full lips closed in a bit of a grinchy sneer.

-As part of her caption, Kylie apologized to any of her 200.9 million Instagram followers who may have missed out on the set.
-Fans shared plenty of love for the sexy, delightfully grinchy festive look.
-Nearly 2 million hit the “like” button, and almost 9,000 took the time to leave a comment, with many expressing their disappointment over missing out on the cosmetics.
+In her caption, Kylie apologized to any of her 200.9 million Instagram followers who may have missed out on the set.
+Fans shared plenty of love for the sexy, delightfully festive look.
+Nearly 2 million of them hit the “like” button, and almost 9,000 took the time to leave a comment, with many expressing their disappointment over missing out on the cosmetics.

 “Will you restock them?
-Please release more before Christmas,” suggested one fan, who added several prayer hands.
+Please release more before Christmas,” one fan suggested, adding several prayer hands.

 “I tried to check out right at 3.
 As I was finishing it, they literally came up as sold out!
-RESTOCK PLEASE,” a second devotee begged along with several scared smilies.
+RESTOCK PLEASE,” a second devotee begged, along with several scared smilies.

 “Dear Kylie, I’m 12 years old, and I love you and your collection so so so much.
 I’m literally crying because it’s all sold out, and I wanted it for Christmas more than anything.
 Please let me know if there’s any way I could get the collection.
-Love you, Kylie x,” wrote a third fan, who included a broken heart and a crying emoji.
+Love you, Kylie x,” a third fan wrote, including a broken heart and a crying emoji at the end.

 “Queen!
 Congrats on selling out in 30 minutes.
 You look smoking hot in this pic,” a fourth follower replied, adding a crown and roses.